 A sample for using DbDependency in your code is shown below:

 CacheDependency dependency = DBDependencyFactory.CreateOleDbCacheDependency( connectionString, Integer.toString(i) + ":oldRow.Products"); _cache.insert(i + ":oldRow.Products", i, dependency, Cache.NoAbsoluteExpiration, Cache.NoSlidingExpiration, CacheItemPriority.Default);

-The default behavior of database synchronization is to remove the corresponding data grid item from the database when the corresponding data in the database changes.
-However, there are situations where you simply want to update it with the latest version of the data.
+The Database synchronization default behavior is to remove the data grid item when corresponding data changes in the database.
+However, there are situations where you just want to update the cluster with the updated data.

-To handle this need, TayzGrid allows you to combine database synchronization (OracleDependency, or DbDependency) with Read-through hander feature of TayzGrid.
-With this, TayzGrid simply calls the Read-through handler to reload the latest copy of the data grid item and then updates the data grid with it.
+To handle this need, TayzGrid allows a combination of database synchronization (Oracle Dependency or Database Dependency) with a Read-through hander.
+In effect, TayzGrid simply calls the Read-through handler to reload the latest version of the in-memory data grid item and then updates the in-memory data grid for Java accordingly.